 If recommended by management and approved by ordinance, the budget can be amended to make supplemental or emergency appropriations.
 Budgetary transfers of less than \$10,000 between two departments within a division require the approval of the Budget Officer and the County Executive.
-The County Legislature must approve transfers greater than \$10,000 within or between two departments within a division and all transfers between divisions.
+The County Legislature must approve transfers greater than \$10,000 between departments and all transfers between divisions.